 6. Pat McGrath Labs MatteTrance Lipstick in Elson

 When you look at this deep blue-red shade in the tube, it looks very intense and almost chalky, but miraculously, it's very light and hydrating.
 And it's wonderfully matte without being flat.
 I achieved the perfect effect by blotting it and smudging it a bit with my finger.
 It's the most Snow White–esque shade of the bunch, which felt appropriate for winter.

 It's virtually impossible to come across a list of the best red lipsticks without Dior 999 on it, and it lives up to the hype.
 The classic red shade comes in two finishes—matte and satin—and I tried the satin.
 This finish works best with a more precise application (I did my best), as it's quite creamy.
 If you want a true, timeless, glossy red that won't dry out your lips, this one is tough to beat.

-Fenty Beauty by Rihanna Stunna Lip Paint Longwear Fluid Lip Color in Uncensored
+8. Fenty Beauty Stunna Lip Paint in Uncensored

 For a red-lipstick novice such as myself, this one (the only liquid lipstick on the list) was a little advanced for me, but the payoff was beautiful.
 Let me explain: When you first put this on, it feels very thin and easy to smooth out (which I did with my finger), but it dries very quickly and it stays put.
 Since I wasn't aware of this, I had to use a little makeup remover to clean it up, but I think it will get easier with practice.
 (Just don't attempt the French-girl smudge, whatever you do.)
 It's a true, matte red, and if you're a more experienced red-lipstick applier, I think you could do wonders with this one.